WindJammer6/30.-Dutch-Auction-and-English-Auction-Web-Application-Game/README.md

 As well as how to run locally or via the deployed platform?
 What platform did I use to deploy it?

 This is just a prototype that I quickly made with the help of ChatGPT.
+Its not the most robust code.
+The video demonstrates how its supposed to work.